Dante Love: Injury

 On Saturday, September 20, for their fourth game, the Cardinals traveled to Bloomington to face the Indiana Hoosiers.
 At that point, Love led the nation with 144.3 receiving yards per game.
 Love made two catches for 25 yards in the first half.
 With 10:45 left in the second quarter, quarterback Nate Davis threw a short 2-yard pass to the right for Love on a swing route.
 He made the reception and ran to the outside and along the sideline.
 An Indiana linebacker grabbed onto Love's shoulder pads from behind, which caused him to lower his head as he pushed forward for more yards.
 An Indiana cornerback, Chris Adkins, made the tackle from the front and Love fell to the ground with the ball being knocked loose.
 Hoosiers safety Nick Polk recovered the fumble and returned it for a touchdown.
 Love remained on the ground for several minutes and reported that his legs were numb.
-He had suffered a cervical spine fracture (broken neck).
+He had suffered a cervical fracture of his spine.
 After about fifteen minutes, he was placed on a spineboard and taken to the locker room by a motorized cart.
 Love was then transported by ambulance to Ball Memorial Hospital and then by helicopter to Methodist Hospital of Indianapolis.
 Doctors showed Love x-rays of his fractured neck and informed him that he may eventually walk again, but would never be able to play football.
 That night, doctors performed a five-hour surgical procedure to stabilize his spine.
 After the surgery, Love was able to move his arms and legs.

 Ball State went on to win the game against Indiana for the school's first-ever victory over a Bowl Championship Series (BCS) conference school.
 Head coach Brady Hoke called it the biggest win in school history during a greatly abbreviated post-game press conference.
 Hoke cut it short in order to visit Love in the hospital.

 While unable to play, Love regained the use of his limbs, and on October 25, he returned to assist the team's coaches during the 2008 season.
 After the season, Hoke resigned as head coach to take the same position at San Diego State and was replaced by offensive coordinator Stan Parrish.
 Parrish said that he would hire Love as a graduate assistant for the 2009 season as he works towards his undergraduate degree.